War of the Polish Succession (1587–1588): War

 Maximilian attempted to resolve the dispute by bringing a military force to Poland – thereby starting the War of the Polish Succession.
 He took Lubowla, but after a failed attempt to storm Kraków (the capital of Poland) in late 1587, successfully defended by Zamoyski, he retreated to gather more reinforcements, pursued by the forces loyal to Sigismund.
 While waiting for reinforcements, he was defeated at the Battle of Byczyna in January 1588, and forced to surrender.
 This marked the end of this conflict.

 Aftermath

-After the intervention of a papal envoy, Maximilian was released, but only after spending thirteen months as a "guest" of Zamoyski.
+After the intervention of a Papal envoy and the Spanish diplomacy, Maximilian was released, but only after spending thirteen months as a "guest" of Zamoyski.
 In the Treaty of Bytom and Będzin (signed on 9 March 1589) Maximilian had to renounce the Polish crown and Rudolf II, Holy Roman Emperor had to pledge not to make any alliances against Poland with Muscovy or Sweden.
 The town of Lubowla, taken early in the conflict by Maximilian, was returned to Poland.
 Upon his return to Vienna he failed to honor his pledge and renounce his claim to the Polish crown (he would do so only in 1598).
 Nonetheless, there would be no serious military tensions between the Commonwealth and the Habsburgs, as each would quickly become concerned with other issues.